urbit/old-doc/reference/hoon/library/3bD.md

   ::
 ```

 Parses the list of attributes inside the opening XML tag, which is zero or more space-prefixed name to string values.
+Result type [`++mart`]()

     ~zod/try=> (rash '' attr:xmlp)
     ~